 I'm interested the impact of structural factors (e.g., laws/policies, non-discrimination protections) on the mental health status of LGBTQ+ communities.
 I use multilevel and intersectional modeling approaches to identify intervention targets that promote/inhibit positive mental health among LGBTQ+ people from youth to older age.

-With large, US nationally-representative data sets, I explore and document health disparities across multiple dimensions of social position, including race/ethnicity, gender, sexual orientation, and weight status.
+With large, US nationally-representative data sets, I explore and document health disparities across multiple dimensions of social position, including race/ethnicity, sex, gender, sexual orientation, and weight status.
 I'm interested in the development/adaptation of statistical methods to better account for the tenets of intersectionality theory.

 Recent work: